6 Formulas and Functions

 6.4 Statistical Functions

-The statistical category contains a variety of functions for statistical analysis like average, count, minimum, and maximum.
+The statistical category contains functions for statistical analysis, such as average, count, minimum, and maximum.

 Task 6.3 File: Statistics.xlsx